Denmark

 • Revisit Aarhus.
 I’d like to see the old places I’ve lived in and experience them while dissociating.
 Also, I’ve never been to that damn famous rainbow panorama in the ARoS art museum

 • Visit some kickass islands by ferry or another boat, such as Fur, Ærø, Læsø, that aptly-named Langeland, Rømø, Anholt, Sejerø, and, for example, Birkholm or wherever.
-I there are any super-tiny islands I could visit by kayak, ferry, or hitchhiking a sailing boat, I will love it
+If there are any super-tiny islands I could visit by kayak, ferry, or hitchhiking a sailing boat, I would love it

 • Hit up a bunch of exciting Danish lighthouses